1. We have audited the attached Balance Sheet of Landmarc Leisure

 2006-07 50.53 Income Tax Appellate Tribunal

-losses as at the end of the current financial year have not exceeded
+losses as at the end of the current financial year have exceeded fifty

-fifty per cent of its net worth.
-Also, the Company has incurred cash
+per cent of its net worth.
+Also, the Company has incurred cash losses

-losses during the current year amounting to Rs.
-118.88 Lacs (Previous
+during the current year amounting to Rs.
+5.08 Lacs (Previous year - Rs.

 (xi) The Company has not availed any loans from bank and hence the

-question of default in repayment of dues in respect of loans taken from
+question of default in repayment of dyes in respect of loans taken from

 banks does not arise.